Yacouba Bamba

-Yacouba Bamba (born 16 December 1975) is a Ivorian former professional footballer who played as a forward for nine teams during his career, spanning four countries.
+Yacouba Bamba (born 16 December 1975) is an Ivorian former professional footballer who played as a forward for nine teams during his career, spanning four countries.

-He represented the Ivory Coast national team four times, each time as a substitute.
+He played for the Ivory Coast national team four times, each time as a substitute.

 Personal life

 Bamba was born in Marcory, a commune of Abidjan, Ivory Coast.

 Bamba's son, Axel, is also a footballer who currently plays for Real Sporting de Gijón.